Stig Bergling: Prosecution, in prison and conjugal visits

 Bergling spent part of his imprisonment in Norrköping Prison.

 Bergling was detained in custody in March 1979 and defended by the lawyer Ragnar Gottfarb.
 On 7 December 1979, he was sentenced in Sweden to life imprisonment for aggravated espionage and aggravated unauthorised dealing with secret information for handing out the fortification code (FO code) – the list of Sweden's defence installations, coastal artillery fortifications and mobilization stores.
 He was also accused of having handed over the Supreme Commander's war planning of the Soviets – planning on how the Swedish Armed Forces should act at different levels in a war situation.
 These were documents that had even greater secrecy than the binder that Bergling handed to the Soviets in Beirut.
 Bergling said that he simply did not know where these documents were and that he would never had the time to copy the documents without being detected.
 Also, in his defence, Oleg Gordievsky (the Western agent in the KGB) reported to the West that Bergling handed out the fortification code, but never said anything about the Supreme Commander's war planning documents.
 The Stockholm District Court cleared him of these charges.
 Bergling's then fiancee was sentenced to three months in prison for accessory to espionage.

 After the verdict, Bergling was subjected to, for reasons of national security, a very strict solitary confinement.
 The then government under Minister for Justice Håkan Winberg decided on 10 January 1980 of certain restrictions for Bergling under the penal law (kriminalvårdslagen).
 Letters to and from Bergling were reviewed by Säpo and were kept.
 Visits and phone calls could be banned if they were detrimental to national security.
-Regulations regarding Bergling's treatment in prison was entrusted to the National Prison and Probation Administration (Kriminalvårdsstyrelsen) to consult with the National Police Board on the application.
+Regulations regarding Bergling's treatment in prison was entrusted to the National Prison and Probation Administration to consult with the National Police Board on the application.
 It was the National Police Board's Security Department that would account for the safety assessment and determine what considerations of national security demanded in the form of restrictions.
 On 12 June 1980, Bergling offered himself to be replaced by Raoul Wallenberg, but the Soviet Union did not respond.
 According to information from there, Wallenberg died in prison in 1947.